Geography Taught Masters

 The course explores how climate risk is perceived, managed and mitigated by individuals, organisations and governments around the world, taking a social science approach to climate change and resilience in addition to risk.
 This makes it as relevant to a learning background in natural sciences or engineering as it is to the social sciences.

-The MA and MSc in Climate, Risk & Society provide students with an advanced understanding of anthropogenic climate change as an issue that poses new risks to society, challenges and vulnerabilities.
-These programmes give students tools for apprehending, interpreting and responding to the emerging natural and socio-political threats associated to climate change.
+The MA Climate, Risk & Society provides students with an advanced understanding of anthropogenic climate change as an issue that poses new risks to society.
+The MA Climate, Risk and Society course provokes students to think critically about how evolving understandings of risk, resilience and vulnerability shape efforts to mitigate and adapt to climate change.

 Learn more and apply